TLIF: Transforaminal Lumbar Interbody Fusion

 Once complete, imaging is used again to confirm the placement of the spacers and instrumentation.
 Dr. Lipani can then close up the incision with sutures or surgical staples.
 The TLIF surgery may vary in length, generally lasting between three and six hours, depending on the extent of the damage in the spine.

 While TLIF is considered a safe procedure, it is still a form of spinal surgery and it therefore carries some risks.
-While uncommon, the complications it is associated with include infection, bleeding, nerve damage, blood clots, hardware failure and graft failure.
+While uncommon, the complications it is associated with include infection, bleeding, nerve damage, blood clots, hardware failure, and graft failure.
+All of the risks involved with this procedure will be discussed during your consultation with Dr. Lipani.